7 Stages Of Business Growth: SME Edition

 After the ‘established stage,’ also known as the maturity stage, a company can try to reach new markets.
 This is an exciting period for any organization seeking to attract new customers and distribution channels.

-- The challenge is that you must first plan and research to grow into new markets.
-You should focus attention on businesses that compliment your current experience and skills.
+• Key problem: The challenge is that you must first plan and research to grow into new markets.
+You should focus attention on businesses that complement your current experience and skills.
 Moving into unrelated fields can be extremely costly.

-- Sources of funding: joint ventures, banks, licensing, new investors, and partners.
+• Sources of financing: Joint ventures, banks, licensing, new investors, and partners.

 Decline Stage